Renahud/quartz-eurostar/content/conferences/keynote - drawing lines around the fog - Renaud.md

 #### Quality will become even more important, and we'll screw it up

+ Exemples of current quality challenges :
- Machine learning biased
+ - Machine learning biased
- Racist chatbots
+ - Racist chatbots
- Problems with self-driving cars things are getting exponentially more complex and we might not be prepared to prenvent the worst of it The pressure will probably be too high for the testers to be able to hold their ground enough to correct the state of things
+ - Problems with self-driving cars

+ Things are getting exponentially more complex and we might not be prepared to prenvent the worst of it.
+ The pressure will probably be too high for the testers to be able to hold their ground enough to improve the quality of some of the crucial software technologies that are coming.

-> "thnigs you do quickly are those that stay the longer"
+> Things you do quickly are those that stay the longer.

 #### Teams will have even more to do
 New quality attributes :